The Guidon

-The Guidon (stylized as The GUIDON) is the official student newspaper of the Ateneo de Manila University.
-Published monthly between August and March, The Guidon is a member of the Ateneo's Confederation of Publications and is one of the founding members of the College Editors Guild of the Philippines, along with The Varsitarian of the University of Santo Tomas, The Philippine Collegian of the University of the Philippines Diliman, and The National of National University (Philippines).
-As of 2025, The Guidon is in its 93rd year, with its editor-in-chief being Marina T. Mata, its associate editor being Joachim Miguel S. Melo, its managing editor being Enrique Benjamin B. Halili, and its design executive editor being Alissa Mae Evangelista.
+The Guidon (stylized as The GUIDON) is the official student newspaper of Ateneo de Manila University.
+Published monthly between August and March, The GUIDON is a member of the Ateneo's Confederation of Publications and is one of the founding members of the College Editors Guild of the Philippines, along with The Varsitarian of the University of Santo Tomas, The Philippine Collegian of the University of the Philippines Diliman, and The National of National University (Philippines).
+As of 2025, The GUIDON is in its 96th year, with its editor-in-chief being Azra Samanta R. Cagsawa, its associate editor being Nicole Anne Kelsy L. Sy, its managing editor being Qichsia Brea Paladin, and its design executive editor being Anthea Maria B. Rey.